-8 Resources to Help You Cope with Depression and Anxiety
+8 Tips to Cope: Resources for Depression and Anxiety

 Do you find your mind racing?
 Do you often feel sad and overwhelmed?
 You are not alone.
 In the U.S., millions of Americans live with mental illness, and 1 in 5 people will experience a mental illness during their lifetime.

 Mental Health America and other organizations across the country have helped raise awareness, fight stigma, and provide support to those with loved ones with mental health problems over the years.
 We are here to share with you tools offered by Mental Health America and other organizations to help you and your loved ones cope with anxiety and depression.
 Don't battle depression and anxiety alone.